 Presence and Attention

 Being present is the key to spending quality time with people you like.
 This means showing active interest in each other, cherishing the moments you share, and making sure that the other person knows you are enjoying your time with them.

 A positive mindset is all about a positive outlook on life.
 It’s about seeing setbacks as opportunities that provide you with learnings and giving maximum effort to see the best in the people around you.
 Having a positive mindset while spending time with the people you care about can help create a safe, nurturing environment that encourages open and honest communication.

 When you’re touching upon sensitive topics, a positive mindset can help facilitate the atmosphere of trust, as this kind of attitude sends the message of mutual acceptance.

 The answer is––have meaningful conversations.
-Enter the Let’s Get Closer card game.
+Enter the Let’s Get Closer conversational game.